 Examples: Designers, data analysts, researchers, technical specialists

-To operationalize this model, Stankovic offers a simple decision framework:
+To operationalize the 3C model, Stankovic introduces a complementary framework:

 - Build internal capabilities that represent your long-term competitive advantage—your core value proposition.